-As seen in the table above, the immediate reads and writes are positioned at the base of the opcode space, consuming 64 codes.
-These are shoehorned into the otherwise unused GLE = 000 (i.e. never) conditional area of the next instruction, which is an immediate conditional jump that consumes 384 codes or nearly half of the entire space - I obviously feel that conditional short relative jumps are really important!
-For the GLE = 111 (i.e. always) conditional area of this jump the zero comparison conditional is moot, so the immediate area is expanded by 1 bit, doubling the unconditional immediate jump distance.
-Next is the immediate byte instruction and it not surprisingly consumes 256 codes or one quarter of the entire space.
+As seen in the table above, the immediate reads are positioned at the base of the opcode space, consuming 32 codes.
+These, with the immediate writes, are shoehorned into the otherwise unused GLE = 000 (i.e. never) conditional area of the immediate conditional jump instruction that consumes 416 codes or nearly half of the entire space - I obviously feel that conditional short relative jumps are really important!
+Next is an unassigned group of 32 codes in the GLE = 111 (i.e. always) conditional area.
+Next is the immediate byte instruction which not surprisingly consumes 256 codes or one quarter of the entire space.
 Next are two immediate shifts and an immediate add which consume 64 codes each for a total of 192 codes.
 Following these are 8 conditional jump instructions and 8 conditional go to instructions, with the GLE field necessarily shifted down.
 There are 48 remaining code slots used for singles.
 The singles are arranged by functionality in groups of 16, with arithmetic first, logical second, and the third and final group something of a catch-all.